-Welcome to Deconstructing Stigma: A Change in Thought Can Change a Life.
+Welcome to Deconstructing Stigma: Changing Attitudes About Mental Health.
 This public awareness campaign was developed by McLean Hospital in an effort to spark conversation not only about behavioral and mental health but also about the stigma that surrounds it.
 While we always had great aspirations for this project, we could never have predicted how moving it would be—both for the hospital staff who devoted their time and expertise as well as for the featured volunteers who trusted us with telling their stories.
 Together, in a true partnership between McLean and the campaign participants, we created Deconstructing Stigma, and together, we are changing attitudes about behavioral and mental health conditions.

 Shame and stigma are still far too prevalent when it comes to psychiatric disease.
 There should be no shame in having a mental illness, but the stigma that surrounds these conditions contributes to the fear and isolation that individuals and their families feel far too often.
 What we all must come to understand is that essentially every one of us is affected by mental illness in some way, whether by living with an illness ourselves or grappling with its consequences in a friend or loved one.

 Told through a series of larger-than-life photographs of people who have been affected by psychiatric conditions, Deconstructing Stigma boldly challenges the misconceptions regarding mental illness.
 More than just statistics or nameless faces, the volunteers in this project are everyday people—just like you.
 Yet each one has been affected by mental illness, and each one has also faced stigma.

 As you read the stories on the following pages, we hope you will recognize the courage of every person as it shines through in their words and in their willingness to speak openly about some of the most personal aspects of their lives.
 We also hope that through their words, you will reconsider not only how you think about those who live with psychiatric conditions but also recognizing that these issues affect us all.